Simple Living With Nature

 Stinging Nettle-Ade Recipe

 The book by Mia Wasilevich titled Ugly Little Greens tells us how to cook these overlooked plants in delightful ways!
-That is where I got this recipe for Nettle-Ade that I’m going to share with you today.
+That is where I got this recipe for stinging nettle-ade made with nettle tea.

-If you don’t have any dried nettles on hand for this recipe, you can always purchase them from Mountain Rose Herbs, my favorite place to buy high quality, organic herbs.
+Dried nettle leaves: If you don’t have foraged and dried nettles on hand for this recipe, you can always purchase them from Mountain Rose Herbs, my favorite place to buy high-quality, organic herbs.

 a pot of nettles steeping on a stove